sibaprasad12/Kotlin/KotlinBasics.md

 # Kotlin Basics
 - Example from **https://www.youtube.com/watch?v=VEqhzCFmEQI&list=PLlxmoA0rQ-LwgK1JsnMsakYNACYGa1cjR&index=1**
 ## What is kotlin
-- Its a statically typed language
+- It's a statically typed language
 - It is a JVM language
 - It needs java virtual machine to execute its bytecode.
-- Its fully interoperable with java
+- It's fully interoperable with java
 - Support to avoid NullPointer exception
 - Supports immutability
-- Object oriented Language
+- Object-oriented Language
 - Functional
     - You can pass a function as parameter to another function
     - Or, a function can return another function
 - Less ceremony
-  - No more boilerplates
+    - No more boilerplate
-  - Less code, more reslt
+    - Less code, more result
-  - COde looks clean
+    - Code looks clean

 ## Evolution of Kotlin
 - Started in july 2011